BenedTj/MyWalletRecord/README.md

 - Frontend: HTML and Bootstrap
 - Backend: Django

-Future features to be built:
+# Future features to be built:
 1. Alternative for supervisor login with emails or giving permission to access through the interface of the supervisee
 2. Notification system to log supervisor activity
 3. Converting a normal user account to a supervisor account
 4. Profile pages for each user
 5. Graphing financial records

+# Dependencies
+Dependencies this project relies on that are not included as built-in Python packages are Django and Bootstrap 5.
+For further information, *requirements.txt* can be consulted.